NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 frameworks for :abbr:`Deep Learning (DL)` models through what we call a :term:`bridge` that can be integrated during the framework's build time.
-For developers working with other frameworks (even those not listed above), we've created a :doc:`How to Guide <../howto/index>` guide so you can learn how to create custom bridge code that can be used to :doc:`compile and run <../howto/execute>` a training model.
+For developers working with other frameworks (even those not listed above), we've created a :doc:`How to Guide <../howto/index>` so you can learn how to create custom bridge code that can be used to :doc:`compile and run <../howto/execute>` a training model.